schierlm/Oberon2013Modifications/DuskberonBuilder/README.md

 in Dusk OS's included RISC5 emulator.

-Due to the filesystem limitation, only the outer core of the sources is added as individual files to the Dusk OS file tree, all the ohter files are concatenated to a large file and unpacked by [`Unpack.Mod`)(Unpack.Mod] in the resulting system.
+Due to the filesystem limitation, only the outer core of the sources is added as individual files to the Dusk OS file tree, all the other files are concatenated to a large file and unpacked by [`Unpack.Mod`)(Unpack.Mod] in the resulting system.

 This process has been tested with [v26](https://git.sr.ht/~vdupras/duskos/refs/v26) with